cch-cs/Pong-game-Udacity-Nanodegree/README.md

 This is a game developed for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The Capstone project considered is Capstion Option 2.
 The Game developed is Pong.
 It is a two player game.

 The winner of the game is the first one to score 30 points.
-The "player one" can control the paddle using the Up and Down arrows and the "player two" can control the paddle using the number 8 and 2 in the numpad.
+The "player 1" can control the paddle using the Up and Down arrows and the "player 2" can control the paddle using the number 8 and 2 in the numpad.

 ## Dependencies for Running Locally
 * cmake >= 3.7